nicole-dwenger/cdslanguage-disaster/README.md

 7. Lemmatise tokens
 8. Filter out stop words usig NLTKs english stopwords.

-For both models, the data was split into train and test data using an 70/30 split.
+Subsequently, for both models the data was split into train and test data using an 70/30 split.

 ### Tfidf Vectorisation and Logistic Regression
 Tfidf (term frequency-inverse document frequency) is a measure of how often a given word occurs in a document, while also taking into account how often it occurs across documents.
 Thus, after preprocessing, the tweets were transformed into feature spaces using tfidf-vectorisation, while keeping a maximum of 500 features.
 Subsequently, the logistic regression classifier was trained using default parameters, and evaluated based on predictions of the model for the test data.